Chapter IV: College Housing Policies

 During check-in, students receive a room key and must complete a Room Inventory via the Housing Portal within 72 hours.
 For check-out, students and the Resident Assistant (RA) or Resident Manager (RM) note any damages and changes to the room on the Room Condition Report (RCR) form.
 Students will be held responsible for any damages and discrepancies.
 Students can view the completed Inventory Report via the Housing Portal and dispute any discrepancies, which will provide an estimate of any damage charges that will be billed.
 Express check-out in Bailey Street and Center Stage is available, although students doing so waive the right to be present when the room is checked for damages and forego their right to appeal any damage charges billed to their student account.

 Room Changes: There will be scheduled room change weeks in fall semester and again in spring semester during which students can submit room change requests.
-To request to change rooms, complete a Room Request Change Form and submit it to the Assistant Director for Occupancy Management and Hanes Student Commons for approval.
+To request to change rooms, complete a Room Request Change Form found in the housing portal (opens in new window).
+The Assistant Director for Occupancy Management will review for approval.
 Students must pay any difference in price before moving to the new room.
 The student will have 48 hours to complete the move from the assigned move date.
 Those making unapproved room changes will be fined $100 plus $25 for each day the student remains in the room.
 After the scheduled room change periods, changes will be approved only if there are extenuating circumstances.

 During the course of the year, students may find themselves living in a double room without a roommate.
 The student may be assigned another roommate, may be asked to consolidate by moving to another room, or may be given the opportunity to designate the room as a super single by paying an additional amount.
 Consolidation is done at the discretion of the Assistant Director for Occupancy Management and Hanes Student Commons.